charvi21/wavband/README.md

 # Setup

 I set my JS up with VSCode Editor with the p5.vscode extension.
 You'd need to download p5 off the website, and then download vscode.

+# Git Workflow
+MAKE A NEW BRANCH BEFORE YOU CHANGE SHIT :)
+MAKE SURE CODE IS TESTED BEFORE MERGING <3